The Food Court

 💖💖

-7. Jeff Flesch says:
+7. Jeff Flesch's avatar Jeff Flesch says:

 I adore this write.
 It speaks to me of the unnecessary and violent ways in which people draw lines on a map, and then use these socially constructed ideas to wage war, and reek devastation and havoc.
 This write also speaks to me of the fact that none of this need be true, as when we remember who we truly are, we are already all aligned with each other through love, compassion, and kindness.
 I love this write.
 Many blessings to you during this most Holy time, dear Karima. 🙏❤️🌹🌿🤗